Tai Long Sai Wan

 Sai Wan (西灣 (West Bay)) is a beach in Sai Kung Peninsula, Hong Kong.
 To distinguish it from other bays and beaches of the same name, it is commonly known as Tai Long Sai Wan, as it is one of the four main beaches of Tai Long Wan.
 It came first in the Hong Kong Best 10 Scenic Sites Election in 2006.

 The beaches in the Tai Long Sai Wan area are not suitable for swimming because of the presence of strong rip currents year-round, which means swimmers could be pulled into the open sea when caught in a rip current.
 Many drowning fatalities have occurred because of the rip currents.

 Administration

 Sai Wan is a recognized village under the New Territories Small House Policy.

 History

 The genealogy of the Li family of Tai Long Sai Wan mentions that their ancestors settled in Tai Long Wan and the surrounding areas during the period from 1465 to 1487.

 Sai Wan used to be a typhoon shelter for fishing boats but the High Island Reservoir project blocked the shortcut channel.

+Features

+The Star of the Sea Mass Centre (海星彌撒中心) in Sai Wan is one of the historic churches of Sai Kung Peninsula.
+It was built in 1953, rebuilt in 1963, and restored in 2021.
+The Hoi Sing School (海星學校) is adjacent to it.